 We are thankful to the Friedrich-Naumann-Stiftung für die Freiheit for their belief, interest and long term support towards the internship program.
 Throughout the internship program, a wide range of experts from different walks of life provided inputs to develop their skills in not just research, analysis and writing but also the multiple dimensions of governance principles and issues.
 Parth J Shah (President, CCS) introduced them to the theory of Public Choice.
-Mohit Satyanand (Chairman and Founder, Teamwork Arts) and Bhuvana Anand (DFID) helped interns critically analyse the challenges and opportunities for civil society, and the citizen and voluntary sector involvement in urban governance.
+Mohit Satyanand (Chairman and Founder, Teamwork Arts) and Bhuvana Anand (DFID) helped interns critically analyze the challenges and opportunities for civil society, and the citizen and voluntary sector involvement in urban governance.

 Somnath Bandyopadhyay (Internship Director, CCS) and Sanna Bedi (Internship Coordinator, CCS) provided the overall structure, planning, coordination and supervision for both the internship program and the publication.
 The quality and consistency of the chapters were ensured by the timely input of Srijan Bandyopadhyay (Manager Content, Academy, CCS), Arushi Vats (Project Associate, Academy, CCS) and Manasi Bose (Manager, Programs, CCS) who painstakingly copy-edited the volume.
-Samta Arora (Associate Director, Academy, CCS), steered the project from beginning till the end.
 The credit for the layout and design of this publication goes to Usha Sondhi Kundu (Associate, Web & IT, CCS).
 The constant administrative and programmatic support from other CCS team members was invaluable to the smooth running of this program.